Is My House Good For Solar Panels? 3 Signs Your Home Is Ready To Go Solar

 How Often Should I Replace My Roof?

 It's important to maintain your roof and conduct regular visual checks or hire a roof inspector to determine the state of your roof.
 How long your roof lasts depends on the materials used.
 In general, here is how long the following roof types will last:

 - Composition shingles: 12 – 20 years

 - Metal roofs: 50 – 75 years

 2. The Location Gets A Lot Of Direct Sunlight

 The location and the direction the home faces will affect the amount of direct sunlight it gets.
 Solar panels should be positioned due south to be most effective.
 However, even if your roof doesn't face south, you can get them installed to face either southwest or southeast.
-Your installer can also use a rack to adjust the orientation of the solar panels.
+Your installer can also use a rack to adjust the orientation and angle of the solar panels.